fixthestatusquo/proca-cli/README.md

 ```
 USAGE
-  $ proca user leave --email <user email> -o <org name> [--simplify [--json | --human |
+  $ proca user leave --email <user email> -o <org name> [--json | --human | --csv]
-    --csv]]
+    [--simplify]

 FLAGS
   -o, --org=<org name>      (required) name of the org
       --email=<user email>  (required) email

 OUTPUT FLAGS
   --csv            Format output as csv
   --human          Format output to be read on screen by a human [default]
   --json           Format output as json
-  --simplify  flatten and filter to output only the most important attributes, mostly relevant for json
+  --[no-]simplify  flatten and filter to output only the most important attributes, mostly relevant for json

 DESCRIPTION
   leave a org